rafilo/NexusSearch/README.md

 - Administrators can manage file browsing permissions for different employees.

 ## Installation

-1. cd to chatbot-rag-app folder: `cd chatbot-rag-app`
-2. follow the steps below to install both frontend and backend
+1. follow the steps below to install both frontend and backend

 ## Installing and connecting to Elasticsearch